shimaore/ccnq3/doc/data-dictionary.md

 _users database
 ===============

-The `_users` database is CouchDB's standard authentication database.
+The `_users` database is CouchDB's standard authentication and authorization database.

+Authentication is provided by setting the `password` field in a user record.

+Authorization is provided by setting the `roles` field in a user record.

 host records
 ------------